flimflam-austin/hugo-cms-test/content/quick_reads/20200417-americas-longest-war-during-wartime-with-covid/index.md

       agreement between the Taliban & Afghan gov’t.

       * Initial withdrawal of 5,000 U.S. soldiers (out of approx. 13,000) is set
-      in next few months if certain goals are met; **the challenges of meeting these goals cannot be understated.**
+      in next few months if certain goals are met;**the challenges of meeting these goals cannot be understated.**
     _key: 09ce7cf02560
   - order: 4
+    useCheckmark: false
     body: >-
       ## Something To Consider: